Updated: July 15, 2020

 The TRS Board of Trustees certified the $4.81 billion in December 2018.
 The state’s pension contribution for fiscal year 2019 was $4.47 billion.
 Fiscal year 2020 ended on June 30, 2020.

-The TRS-certified state contribution for FY 2020 falls $3.07 billion short of the amount of money that would be required to fully fund pension benefits in FY 2020 under standard actuarial calculations.
-The governor’s proposed contribution falls $3.6 billion short of full funding.
+Discussion: The contribution to TRS for FY 2020 falls $3.07 billion short of the amount of money that would be required to fully fund pension benefits in FY 2020 under standard actuarial calculations.
+That actuarial contribution is $7.88 billion.

 Over the last several years state government has taken its responsibilities to TRS very seriously and has paid its legal obligation, as determined by a formula in state law, in full.
 Still, for the last 80 years, the “legal” state contribution has been chronically insufficient to improve the System’s long-term finances.
-State government’s annual contribution is set artificially by law.
-It is not an actuarial calculation.
+The “legal” contribution is not determined by an actuarial calculation.
 As a result, the System now carries an unfunded liability of $79 billion, which is one of the largest in the country.